orje/LEDviaApp/doc/README.md

 (with the Bluetooth adress of my HC-06 module)

 LEDviaApp.apk = runnable app
-(only for my because of the integrated Bluetooth adress)
+(only for me because of the integrated Bluetooth adress)

 directory stuff = pictures for the app